- 2015: Latin America Confronts the United States: Asymmetry and Influence (New York/Cambridge: Cambridge University

 - “The Hirschman Effect,” workshop and project led by Jonathan Kirshner and G. John Ikenberry; Princeton and Cornell

 - “Middle Power Regionalism in the Americas,” project funded by British Academy/Leverhulme Small Research Grant, 2016-2017.
 Research contributing to an ongoing article and a longer-term book project.

 - “Colombian foreign policy in the post-conflict era,” project funded by British Council’s Researcher Links, with Sebastian Bitar of Universidad de los Andes.
 Co-authored article in progress.

-- “Overcoming asymmetry: A framework for weaker-state foreign policy” (Under revision)
+- “Agency under asymmetry: A framework for weaker-state foreign policy” (under revision)